 With the expansion of Google, Amazon, Facebook, Twitter, Apple, eBay, Yandex, Baidu, Naver, Alibaba and Yahoo – to name just a few – the world is moving at break neck speed into the digital age.
 But there is a very good reason why this is happening – and for exporters in particular, its very much a positive development – at least it is if you are on board!

 Online digital marketing is increasingly reaching a large audience.
-In the past, we used to describe the rapid growth of digital marketing in terms of internet connected populations – but today we won’t waste time on the statistics since almost everyone is, or soon will be, connected to the web.
-If you’re an exporter targeting businesses to buy your product, they’re all basically online somehow.
-If you’re targeting consumers globally – you might have to be a little more circumspect about some markets – but that list is getting so much shorter it too will soon be an irrelevance.
+In the past, we used to describe the rapid growth of digital marketing in terms of internet connected populations – but today we will not waste time on the statistics since almost everyone is, or soon will be, connected to the web.
+If you are an exporter targeting businesses to buy your product, they are all basically online somehow.
+If you are targeting consumers globally – you might have to be a little more circumspect about some markets – but that list is getting so much shorter it too will soon be an irrelevance.

-Now forgive me for saying this, dear export world, but don’t you have a reputation for being a little traditional and slower to react than other newer sectors?
+Now forgive me for saying this, dear export world, but do you not have a reputation for being a little traditional and slower to react than other newer sectors?
 But you should now be truly waking up to this new opportunity because digital could have been purpose designed for exporters.

 To begin with, exporters frequently have a highly centralised structure – often only later expanding into other countries with actual physical offices.
 Online digital marketing fits into this model extremely well.
 In fact, search marketing including pay per click and search engine optimisation, work best when centralised in most cases.